webaverse/docs/docs/market/flux-guide.md

 ---
-id: flux-guide
+id: silk-guide
-title: How To Get FLUX
+title: How To Get SILK
 ---

-You can get FLUX by asking the Webaverse Team in the [Webaverse Discord](https://discord.gg/R5wqYhvv53).
+You can get SILK by asking the Webaverse Team in the [Webaverse Discord](https://discord.gg/R5wqYhvv53).